 Just under the castle garden is Palffy Palac, Valdstejnska 14, Prague 1, tel.
 257 530 522.
 This restaurant is in a musical academy, hidden up a flight of stone stairs and in a back room.
 The ceilings are high and in the evening the only source of light on the tables are huge candelabras.
-Sheet music plasters the walls and (hopefully) Mozart, Brahms, Bach or Beethoven plays in the background.
-The menu here is small and on the same price level as the first three, but the romance and enchantment here can't be beat anywhere in town.
+Sheet music plasters the walls and (hopefully) Mozart, Brahms, Bach or Beethoven plays in the background..
 There's also a terrace for the summer months and they have a very nice brunch from 11 AM on the weekends.